-- I. Watershed Health: National Forests and adjacent lands comprise an important network of natural infrastructure that supports clean and abundant drinking water, resilience to natural and human disturbance, and aquatic habitat.
-An estimated 180 million residents in more than 68,000 communities across the U.S. rely on forested lands to capture and filter their drinking water.
-The National Forest System is the country's single largest source of water and a major municipal water source for 80 million residents across 33 states.
-The USFS has identified 350 priority watersheds with a backlog of over \$675 million in watershed projects. - II.
+- Wildfire Resilience and Recovery: Recent wildfire seasons highlight the challenges associated with keeping communities safe and more resilient to the impacts of climate change and extreme weather events.
+These challenges underscore a growing need for new land management strategies within USFS-one that is designed to support strategic managing and restoration of millions of acres of land in high-risk areas to protect forest health, watershed function, and human infrastructure.
+In January 2022, USFS released its Wildfire Crisis Strategy to address these growing conditions.
+Despite ongoing process in implementation, increased levels of investment are needed to support resilient communities and landscapes. - II.
+Watershed Health: National Forests and adjacent lands comprise an important network of natural infrastructure that supports clean and abundant drinking water, resilience to natural and human disturbance, and aquatic habitat.
+An estimated 150 million residents in more than 68,000 communities across the U.S. rely on forested lands to capture and filter their drinking water.
+The National Forest System is the country's single largest source of water and a municipal water source for 80 million residents across 33 states and over 5,000 public water systems.
+As of 2021, the USFS has identified 350 priority watersheds with a backlog of over \$675 million in watershed projects. - III.
 Sustainable Recreation Infrastructure and Access: The National Forest System and adjacent landscapes provide a range of recreational opportunities that serve a diverse American public as they connect with nature and access outdoor experiences.
-National Forests hosted more than 168 million recreational visits in 2020 with visitors spending upwards of \$13 billion on services in nearby communities.
+National Forests hosted more than 159 million recreational visits in 2022 with visitors spending around \$11 billion on services in nearby communities.
 To serve growing numbers of visitors while protecting natural and cultural resources, the infrastructure facilitating these experiences must be well-maintained and financially and environmentally sustainable.
-The USFS has identified a backlog of close to \$6 billion in deferred maintenance on recreation infrastructure across its management. - III.
-Wildfire Resilience and Recovery: In 2021, wildfires burned more than 7.1 million acres across the country.
-More than one-half of this acreage was on National Forest System lands, which cost the USFS \$1.8 billion in suppression costs.
-The scope of wildfire in 2021 reflects a worrying trend; over the last two decades the nation has experienced more and larger wildfires, with risks and suppression costs increasing in the wildland-urban interface.
-National Forests and local communities also face significant costs associated with post-fire recovery as well as challenges removing non-merchantable small diameter timber.
+The USFS has identified a backlog of close to \$6 billion in deferred maintenance on recreation infrastructure across its management.